ciordia9/buffett-radar/WEEKLY_RADAR_PROTOCOL.md

 ## Key Principles

-1. **Organic Evidence Accumulation:** Don't force conclusions about which thesis is winning.
-Let the evidence accumulate naturally.

-2. **Pattern Recognition Over Prediction:** We're not trying to predict which thesis will win.
-We're trying to recognize when the market signals which thesis IS winning.

-3. **Weekly Re-evaluation:** Each week, re-read the competing narratives framework with fresh eyes.
-Patterns will emerge over time.
+1. **Fluid Intelligence:** Capture interesting ideas, views, and sentiment shifts without forcing them into rigid frameworks.
+Contradictions are valuable—they show the market is uncertain.

+2. **Pattern Recognition:** Over time, patterns will emerge naturally.
+Watch for:
+   - Sentiment coalescence (multiple sources starting to agree)
+   - Data trend confirmation (patterns repeating week after week)
+   - Narrative shifts (what was consensus becomes contrarian, or vice versa)

-4. **Early Signal Detection:** The goal is to be early in recognizing when one thesis starts winning, so we can adjust positioning before it's obvious to everyone.
+3. **Early Signal Detection:** The goal is to recognize when narratives are changing before it's obvious to everyone.
+Small shifts compound into major trends.

-5. **Data-Driven Migration:** When inflection points emerge (e.g., "XLI outperformed SPY by 8% over 4 consecutive weeks + BNSF volumes accelerating + BRK.B gap narrowing"), the evidence will make the migration decision obvious.
+4. **No Premature Conclusions:** Don't rush to judgment.
+Let the evidence accumulate.
+When an inflection point arrives, it will be unmistakable.

+5. **Organic Coalescence:** Ideas that initially seem scattered will coalesce over time.
+Trust the process—your job is to gather intelligence, not force interpretations.

 ---

 ## Notes for AI Agent

 - Read `NOTES_FOR_NEXT_WEEK.md` at the start of each radar execution for any special instructions
-- The competing narratives framework is designed to be lightweight and flexible
-- Don't create rigid scoring systems—just accumulate evidence and note patterns
+- Read `market_intelligence_log.json` to understand the evolving landscape before gathering new data
+- Capture interesting ideas even if they contradict each other—market uncertainty is valuable information
+- Don't force patterns or conclusions—let them emerge organically over time
-- If you observe a clear inflection point, highlight it prominently in your report
+- If you observe a clear inflection point or sentiment shift, highlight it prominently
-- Remember: Buffett's 1999-2000 underperformance looked wrong until the dot-com crash vindicated him.
-The same could happen here.
+- Remember: Intelligence gathering is about seeing what others miss, not predicting the future

 ---